 As we mentioned, there are a limited number of top quality midfielders, as wingers are actually classified as forwards on Fantrax!
 From the pool of midfielders, you’re looking for players that gain a fair amount of attacking returns, but those who will also gain good points for key passes or successful crosses.
 A passing midfielder who scores goals is the ideal Fantrax midfielder!

 We would recommend picking up a top-quality, goal-scoring forward in the first round, and then looking towards picking up a midfield beast in the second round.
-De Bruyne and Bruno should be considered first-round picks, and potentially the two best players in Fantrax.
-If you have the chance to draft them in the first round, then certainly take it!
-Otherwise, try and pick up a midfielder such as Foden, Maddison, Saint-Maximin or Buendia in the second round.
+De Bruyne should be considered a first-round pick, and potentially the best player in Fantrax.
+If you have the chance to draft him in the first round, then certainly take it!
+Otherwise, try and pick up a midfielder such as Foden, Maddison, Saint-Maximin, Bowen or JWP in the second round.

 You should draft a very good or good midfielder in the opening three rounds.
 Due to the limited number of top-quality midfield options, you need to bring in a midfielder early doors.
 Otherwise, you run the risk of having a poor midfield selection further along in the draft.
 The rest of your midfield comes down to personal preference of when to pick them up.
 You could judge when to pick up certain players based on how the other managers have been drafting.
 Know your fellow managers!